 Mike was also responsible for designing and building this website for the NGCF.

 Andrew Van Dam is a Senior Electronics Technician for COFS.
 His work focuses on the development and maintenance of control systems and bespoke electronics for data logging.
 Most notably he specialises in motion control applications with very high levels of precision and repeatability to support the high-quality research projects undertaken by COFS.
 With over 6 years industry experience he brings a wealth of experience from industrial control systems, robotics and electronics design.
 He has a passion for small scale embedded electronics and wireless sensor networks.

 Guido Wager supports researchers and PhD students with instrumentation, hardware and software related challenges.
-He has more than 9 years of experience working in research and development, and uses his extensive experience in electronics and programming, his knowledge of energy science and his experiences as a current part-time PhD student to meet the challenging projects carried out at COFS.
+He has more than 10 years of experience working in research and development, and uses his extensive experience in electronics and programming, his knowledge of energy science and his experiences during his PhD in electronic engineering to meet the challenging projects carried out at COFS.

 Lisa Melvin is the Business Manager at the Centre for Offshore Foundation Systems (COFS) at The University of Western Australia (UWA).
 Lisa has a Bachelor of Commerce with majors in Financial Accounting and Managerial Accounting and a minor in Business Law.
 She joined UWA in 1999 and moved to COFS in 2002.
 She is responsible for HR Management, Financial Management, Contract Management, Strategic Planning, Marketing, Policy development and implementation and oversees all experimental facilities at COFS to ensure their effective operation.
 She has managed the contractual negotiations and financial aspects of the commissioning of the new centrifuge, which included a trip to France to inspect the new centrifuge and the IFSTTAR centrifuge.